czmirek/POST-only-API-standard/README.md

 1. The body of the HTTP request may be empty or contain a valid JSON
 1. The body of the HTTP response may be empty or contain a valid JSON

 ### 1.6.
-2xx status codes
-1. Ignore HTTP RFC specifications on HTTP status codes in the 2xx group except 200.
+HTTP status codes

+Your API should ever return only the following HTTP status codes.

+#### 1.6.1 200

-1. All API responses should always return HTTP status code 200 for all cases.
+1. All API responses should by default always return HTTP status code 200 for all cases.

-### 1.7.
-3xx status codes
-1. Ignore HTTP RFC specifications on HTTP status codes in the 3xx group
-1. Do not ever send HTTP status codes in the 3xx group in any case.

-### 1.8.
-4xx status codes
-1. Ignore HTTP RFC specifications on HTTP status codes in the 4xx group
-1. Do not ever send HTTP status codes in the 4xx group in any case.

-### 1.8.
-5xx status codes
+1. The meaning is same as in HTTP RFC - the call was successful.

+#### 1.6.2 400

+1. If the HTTP request data are invalid **for any reason** e.g. related to the JSON model itself or related to the business logic provided by the API, return HTTP 400.
+The content of the body is discussed in detail in chapter 2.
+1. Choice of using HTTP 400 is not arbitrary.
+Clients detecting HTTP 400 can drop any expectations about the response and instead read the validation errors from the standardized model described in chapter 2.

-#### 1.8.1 HTTP 500
+#### 1.6.3 500

 1. All errors in your application that do not crash your API on HTTP request should return HTTP 500.
-This means that HTTP 500 response from your API is always a bug.
+This means that HTTP 500 response from your API is always a bug on your API.
 1. The body of the HTTP response should by default contain an empty body.
-By default you should not send details about your exceptions/errors to the client.
+You should not normally send details about your exceptions/errors to the client.
 1. For debugging purposes the HTTP response CAN contain a body containing a crash log, exception stack trace, etc., in a plain text format.
 1. If the UI clients detect HTTP 500 from the API they should always display a clear message that the server errored upon request.
 If the response contains a plain text error then it must be presented in the UI to the user.

-#### 1.8.2 Other 5xx status codes
+#### 1.6.4 All other status codes
-1. Ignore HTTP RFC specifications on other HTTP status codes in the 5xx group
+1. Ignore HTTP RFC specifications for any other status codes
-1. Do not ever send other HTTP status codes in the 5xx group in any case.
+1. Do not ever send HTTP status codes in the 3xx group in any case.

-### 1.9 Custom status codes
+#### 1.6.5 Custom status codes
 1. Do not ever send any custom status codes outside the HTTP RFC range in any case.

+## 2. API responses
+In point ... is specified that the HTTP body response can be either empty or contain a valid JSON.
+This chapter discusses two strategies on how the API can be returned.

+### 2.1.
+Direct

+### 2.2.
+The parent structure method

+## 3. Data table standard - simple variant

+## 4. Data table standard - complex variant

 [^1]: [Caching your REST API](https://restcookbook.com/Basics/caching/)